Visiting Student Electives

 SURG-5680: Plastic Surgery

-The trauma ACE allows students to follow injured patients from the moment they arrive until discharge.
+The trauma Advanced Clinical Elective (ACE) allows students to follow injured patients from the moment they arrive until discharge.
 This includes management in all settings, ICU, floor, clinic and the option of time in the comprehensive traumatic brain injury clinic.
 Students will be introduced to high-level procedure-based situations including central venous access, tube thoracostomies, bronchoscopy, advanced suturing techniques and operative management of the trauma patient.
 Expectations will focus on the complex management of patients including coordination of care with other subspecialties, identifying and managing critical care issues such as ventilator management, massive resuscitation efforts, complexities of organ failure and sepsis, end-of-life decisions and organ donation.
 Opportunities for both day and night coverage will allow the student to obtain a complete understanding of the field of trauma (the #1 cause of death for all patients age 1-45).
-This course fulfills the acute care requirement.